DhanushG07/Data-Cleaning-and-Preprocessing/README.md

  - Replace inconsistent text entries with unified labels

 4. **Data Format Consistency**
- - Converted 'data_added' to 'datatime' using 'pd.to_datatime()' to uniform 'DD-MM-YYYY' format
+ - Converted 'date_added' to 'datetime' using 'pd.to_datatime()' to uniform 'DD-MM-YYYY' format

 5. **Rename Columns**
  - Change column names to lowercase and replace space with underscores